-Connect signals to the TS2-D according to the diagram belowthat matches your signals.
-With very fine signal wires, it is best to attach larger wires (AWG #26 or #24, such as phone or ethernet cable), then insert the larger wire in the terminal block.
+Connect signals to the TS2 according to the diagram below that matches your signals.
+With very fine signal wires, it is best to attach larger wires (AWG #26 or #24, such as found in phone or LAN cable), then insert the larger wire in the terminal block.